nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221026181955/README.md

-# replace useless concept hubs with hashtags

-- concept of `replace useless concept hubs with hashtags`
+# keep track of tags attached to to-try lists

 - hubs should definitely be labeled as hubs
 - things that should be okay to be linked to to try lists
   - to-try-list other to try lists